ibm-cloud-docs/vpc/file_storage_vpc_create.md

    - If you selected VPC as the access mode, provide a name for the mount target and select the VPC where the file share is to be used in.

 1. Select the right profile for your workload.
 The profile that you select determines the input/output performance of a file share.
 The `dp2` profile provides the most flexibility.
-For more information about file storage IOPS tier and Custom profiles, see [File storage profiles](/docs/vpc?topic=vpc-file-storage-profiles).
+For more information about file storage IOPS tier and Custom profiles, see [File Storage profiles](/docs/vpc?topic=vpc-file-storage-profiles).

 1. Specify the size for the file share.
 You can later [increase this size](/docs/vpc?topic=vpc-file-storage-expand-capacity).
 The maximum capacity of the share depends on the file share profile.